mmotti/Windows-11-Initialisation-Tweaks/README.md

 # Windows 11 Initialisation Tweaks
 This script is a user "initialisation" for a fresh Windows install.
-The majority of these tweaks will run in the current user's context by default.

 **This script requires administrative privileges**.

 ![Demonstration of script running.](assets/img/demo030425.gif)

 ## Instructions

-**Note:** If you choose to run this script with the DefaultUser or AllUsers (excludes default) switches, the HKEY_CURRENT_USERS registry entries be converted to the appropriate context.
-HKEY_LOCAL_MACHINE or other HKEY_USERS entries will apply as normal.

 **1. Open PowerShell and change directory:**